photoprism/photoprism-docs/docs/user-guide/settings/advanced.md

 ## Images

-This section controls how your originals are rendered as thumbnail images.
+This section controls how JPEG preview and thumbnail images are rendered.
+These are high-quality, scaled-down versions of your originals.

 Thumbnails [are necessary](../../getting-started/faq.md#why-is-my-storage-folder-so-large-what-is-in-it) because web browsers are bad at resizing large images to fit the screen.
-Using full-resolution originals for slideshows and search result previews would also consume a lot of browser memory and significantly reduce indexing performance.
+Using full-resolution originals for slideshows and in search results would also consume a lot of browser memory and significantly reduce indexing performance.

 ### Downscaling Filter